 School Communication Channels

-Most schools invest in different communication systems to communicate with parents.
-Find out what these are, familiarise yourself with them, and use them.
+Most schools invest in different communication systems to communicate with parents throughout the school year.
+Find out what the school communication channels are, familiarise yourself with them, and use them.
 Some examples are Tapestry, Seesaw and Class Dojo.
 Class teachers will use these for parent communication, posting of student work, student portfolios and reporting.
 Schools following the International Baccalaureate will often use a program called ManageBac for communication with both students and parents.

-At the end of the first week, touch base with your child’s teacher to see how they got on and if you need to make any changes with anything.
+At the end of the first week, touch base with your child’s teacher to see how they got on and if you need to make any changes with anything before the school year progresses.
 Starting at a new school in a new country is a huge adjustment in a child’s life, and a big change for parents too, being well prepared will help to make it a positive and exciting experience for all.